StevenClontz/blog/source/_posts/2013-01-28-fixing-my-macbook-pro.markdown

 With the new cable installed, my computer now runs good as new.
 Although I have to admit I was surprised how nicely the computer ran off of the external USB enclosure as well - just be careful not to remove the USB cable while the computer is running in that case!
 I managed to accidentally do that a couple of times, which just locked up the computer until I reset thankfully.

 -SXC

+ADDENDUM 2013/01/29: A friend just had the same issue!
+Punchline: she went to the university bookstore, who waived any labor fees and just ordered the cord for $25.
+Ahhh well, now I know to ask them first next time. :)